tenth10th/functional-elevators-python/README.md

 * A list of Passengers, each including a Starting Floor (integer) and a Destination Floor (integer)

+_(API Updated on 2023-08-14)_
-It should return the total number of "moves" (movements of the Elevator between floors) required to get all the Passengers to their Destinations as efficiently as possible.
-(It should probably also return, or at least, print out, the intended path of the elevator as it moves between floors, to help us verify that it's working as intended.)
+It should return ~the total number of "moves" (movements of the Elevator between floors) required to get all the Passengers to their Destinations as efficiently as possible.
+(It should probably also return, or at least, print out,~ the intended path of the elevator as it moves between floors, to help us verify that it's working as intended.
+(We can count this to get the "total moves"!)

 ## Additional Challenges